Az3rate/aznet/README.md

 A GitHub Actions workflow is set up to automatically run all tests on every push and pull request to the `main` branch.
 See `.github/workflows/ci.yml` for details.

+## Project Structure & Architecture

+- **Backend:** Node.js with Express.js, serving EJS-rendered pages and static assets.
+- **Frontend:** EJS templates, custom JavaScript for terminal emulation, Tailwind CSS and custom CSS for styling.
+- **Data:** Project metadata is managed in a structured JavaScript object in `app.js`.
+- **Static Assets:** Located in `public/` (images, CSS, JS).
+- **Tests:** Located in `public/js/*.test.js` and run with Jest.

+## Reporting Issues & Requesting Features

+If you find a bug or have a feature request, please [open an issue](https://github.com/your-repo/issues) with a clear description and steps to reproduce or desired functionality.
+We welcome all feedback and suggestions!

 ## Contributors

 We welcome contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started, code style, and submitting pull requests.